walker84837/steadyhash/.github/ISSUE_TEMPLATE/bug_report.md

 Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+1. Run `steadyhash -t sha -l 256 non_existent_file.txt`
+2. Observe the error message.

 ## Expected Behavior

 A clear and concise description of what you expected to happen.

-## Screenshots
+## Screenshots and Additional Context

-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or other relevant information to help explain your problem.

-## Environment

-- OS: [e.g., Windows 10]
-- `steadyhash` Version: [e.g., 1.0.0]
-- Additional context or information that might be relevant.